New-Unit Organizer and New-Unit Commissioner

 While unit commissioners can be thought of as Scouting generalists, new-unit commissioners specialize in a new unit’s first 36 months.
 While building and growing a new unit, the new-unit commissioner supports the new-unit organizer, becomes a familiar and consistent link between the chartered organization and the district, and provides support to the new key leaders.

-The specific responsibilities of the new-unit organizer and new-unit commissioner—outlined in the Unit Performance Guide—cover all aspects of the Asses-Plan-Act cycle, leading to the goal of building relationships based on trust, candor, and objectivity as they partner for success.
+The specific responsibilities of the new-unit organizer and new-unit commissioner—outlined in the Unit Roadmap—cover all aspects of the Asses-Plan-Act cycle, leading to the goal of building relationships based on trust, candor, and objectivity as they partner for success.

 Commissioners’ objectives are only possible when a commissioner has an open, trusting relationship with unit leaders, so the most important thing commissioners do is make a visit (or two…or more) …and record it in Commissioner Tools.